Chart Color Schemes

 Employment

-However, professional & technical services have limited presence at 2.9%, compared to 8.9% regionally.
-Employment opportunities locally may be limited, as indicated by Census data on working population versus resident population.
-Over the year to June 2025, employment increased by 7.0% while labour force grew by 4.9%, reducing unemployment by 1.8 percentage points.
-In contrast, Greater Brisbane saw employment rise by 4.4%, with a smaller reduction in unemployment of 0.4 percentage points.
-Statewide, Queensland's employment contracted by 0.23% between Sep-24 and Sep-25, losing 8,070 jobs, while the state unemployment rate was 4.2%.
-Nationally, the unemployment rate was 4.5%, with employment growth of 0.26%.
-Jobs and Skills Australia's forecasts from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years.
-Applying these projections to Eagleby's employment mix indicates potential local growth of approximately 5.9% over five years and 12.6% over ten years, though these are simple extrapolations for illustrative purposes.
+Manufacturing employment levels are particularly high, at 1.9 times the regional average.
+Professional & technical jobs have limited presence, with only 2.9% of employment compared to the regional average of 8.9%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between June 2024 and June 2025, employment levels increased by 7.0%, while labour force grew by 4.9%, leading to a decrease in unemployment rate by 1.8 percentage points.
+In contrast, Greater Brisbane saw employment rise by 4.4%, labour force grow by 4.0%, and unemployment fall by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Eagleby.
+These projections estimate national employment growth of 6.6% over five years and 13.7% over ten years, with varying growth rates across different industry sectors.
+Applying these projections to Eagleby's employment mix suggests local growth of approximately 5.9% over five years and 12.6% over ten years, though it is important to note that this is a simple weighting extrapolation for illustrative purposes and does not account for localized population projections.

 Frequently Asked Questions - Employment